chat-sdk/chat-sdk-ios/README.md

 2. Run `pod install` in the **XcodeSwift** directory
 3. Open the `ChatSDKSwift.xcworkspace` file in Xcode
 4. Compile and run

-### Setup Service

-We provide extensive documentation on Github but if you’re a non-technical user or want to save yourself some work you can take advantage of our [setup and integration service](http://chatsdk.co/downloads/chat-sdk-setup-service/).

 ## Adding the Chat SDK to your project
 ###### Quick start guide - it takes about 10 minutes!